bentoml/BentoML/docs/source/get-started/installation.rst

 This command installs the bleeding edge ``main`` branch of BentoML, which is useful for trying the latest unreleased features and bug fixes.
 However, the ``main`` branch may not always be stable.
 If you run into any issues, please either create `an issue <https://github.com/bentoml/BentoML/issues/new/choose>`_ or join our community on `Slack <https://l.bentoml.com/join-slack>`_ to get help.

-In order to deploy a Bento using the same version of BentoML, either use the Editable install option below, or add the same repo URL to your packages list defined in ``bentofile.yaml``.
+In order to deploy a :doc:`Bento </guides/build-options>` using the same version of BentoML, either use the Editable install option below, or add the same repo URL to your packages list defined in ``bentofile.yaml``.
 For example:

 .. code-block:: yaml

     python:
         packages:
         - bentoml @ git+https://github.com/bentoml/BentoML.git@main